hashicorp/terraform-website/content/source/docs/enterprise/private/azure-setup-guide.html.md

 [here](https://docs.microsoft.com/en-us/azure/postgresql/concepts-backup)
 and summarised below:

-> ***Automated Backups** – Azure Database for PostgreSQL automatically
+> *Automated Backups – Azure Database for PostgreSQL automatically
 > creates server backups and stores them in user configured locally
 > redundant or geo-redundant storage.*
 >
-> ***Backup redundancy** – Azure Database for PostgreSQL provides the
+> *Backup redundancy – Azure Database for PostgreSQL provides the
 > flexibility to choose between locally redundant or geo-redundant
 > backup storage.*

 ##### Object Storage

-There is no automatic backup/snapshot of Azure Storage by Azure, so it is recommended to script a container copy process from the container used by the PTFE application to a “backup container” in Azure Storage that runs at regular intervals.
+There is no automatic backup/snapshot of Azure Blob Storage by Azure, so it is recommended to script a container copy process from the container used by the PTFE application to a “backup container” in Azure Blob Storage that runs at regular intervals.
 It is important the copy process is not so frequent that data corruption in the source content is copied to the backup before it is identified.